MohammadHajMahmoud/GSG-first-sprint/README.md

 ## Courses

-I've handpicked a set of courses to guide me through this learning journey:
+through this sprit i will be studying the following courses :

 1. [JavaScript: From First Steps to Professional](https://frontendmasters.com/courses/javascript-first-steps/)
 2. [JavaScript: The Hard Parts, v2](https://frontendmasters.com/courses/javascript-hard-parts-v2/)